minetest/minetest/doc/lua_api.md

 To colorize a node on the map, set its `param2` value (according to the node's paramtype2).

-### Conversion between nodes in the inventory and on the map
+### Conversion Between Nodes in the Inventory and on the Map

 Static coloring is the same for both cases, there is no need for conversion.